 Seattle Globalist Apprenticeship

 The Seattle Globalist Apprenticeship is a paid journalism training opportunity for young adults ages 19-22.
-Mentored by professional journalists from The Seattle Globalist, participants receive training in writing, photography, video, radio and design.
+Mentored by professional journalists from The Seattle Globalist and other area publications, participants receive training in writing, photography, video, radio and design.
 Their work will then be published on The Seattle Globalist.
 2016 Apprentice Damme Getachew was also voted 2016’s Youth Reporter of the Year.
 Check out her reporting here.

 Stories by Globalist Youth